Company manuals are part of the company's management system

 This book describes the scope of saturation procedures, the

-some elements to consider when organizing a saturation
+elements to consider when organizing a saturation diving project,

 Book #2 - Gas supplies and chamber management

 safe and successful operations.
-It is composed of the
+It highlights topics such as the

-- Categories of saturation systems and elements controlled by
+various designs of saturation systems, the elements controlled by

 Book #3 - Bell procedures

-bell diving operations.
-It is composed of the following
+safe bell diving operations.
+It provides a description of the bell

 Book #4 - Diving accidents

-This document indicates and explains the accidents linked to
+This document classifies and explains the accidents associated

-saturation diving procedures and how to solve and avoid
+with saturation diving procedures, as well as how to prevent and

 Appendix